pedromsmonteiro/utelly-s2ds15/README.md

 #Objective break-up
-* create more genre associated to movies
+* cluster events with numerical variables
-* look at affinity between people
+* add dimensions with categorical variables
-* make some connexions from twitter (which is link to other apps)
+* take into account twitter feeds

 # Saving your results
 1. Work on your favorite text editor
 2. Save your changes to your fork
 3. Once you have cleaned up your script, send a pull request to the main branch